-(NewsNation Now) — A massive asteroid is scheduled to zoom past our planet in the next week.
+(NewsNation Now) — A massive asteroid zoomed past our planet late afternoon Tuesday.

-Reitzel says that this asteroid has been here before; it was first spotted in 1933.
+Reitzel says this asteroid has been here before; it was first spotted in 1933.

 “Cosmically speaking, 1933 was yesterday,” Reitzel said.
 “We haven’t known about this a long time.
 A little nudge here, a little nudge there, it can change paths, and it could come back and hit Earth.
 So it is very important that we observe these and keep track of them.”

-Five other near-earth objects, or NEOs, as the space folks call them, are passing by us Wednesday and Thursday.
+Five other near-earth objects, or NEOs, as the space folks call them, passed by the Earth last week.
 NASA said three are the size of a house, one the size of a bus and the other the size of a jet airplane.

-None are coming as close as asteroid (7482) 1994 PC1, which is the size of two Empire State Buildings.
+None came as close as asteroid (7482) 1994 PC1, which is the size of two Empire State Buildings.